nazimboudeffa/gfngames/README.md

 # Why GFNList should go private ?

+The décision have not been taken but here are some motivations

 It's weired to see that people just make clones of sites that are hardely coded, particulary when they don't contribute, so it's a change that I assume because you have to know that nobody has given any donation or have given any help

 So, the repo went into a Bug Tracker